 Forensic accounting is the application of a specialized knowledge and specific skills to stumble upon the evidence of economic transactions.
 The job demands reporting, where the accountability of the fraud is established and the report is considered as evidence in the court of law or in the administrative proceeding.

 In addition to the specialized knowledge about the techniques of finding out the frauds one needs patience and analytical mindset.
 One has to look beyond the numbers and grasp the substance of the situation.
-It is basically the work of the intelligent accountants.
+It is basically the work of the smart accountants.

 He needs to question seemingly benign document and look for inconsistencies.
 He searches for evidence of criminal conduct or assists in the determination of, or rebuttal of, claimed damages.